-The amount of non-controllable power purchased by Entergy in 2022 is based on data contained in Entergy's 2022 SEC 10-K report (dated February 24, 2023), in which both the total non-controllable purchases (i.e., those general MISO market purchases made by Entergy, based on their respective bids for power in the MISO electricity market), as well as the controllable/non-MISO purchases made by Entergy.
+The amount of non-controllable power purchased by Entergy in 2023 is based on data contained in Entergy's 2022 SEC 10-K report, in which both the total non-controllable purchases (i.e., those general MISO market purchases made by Entergy, based on their respective bids for power in the MISO electricity market), as well as the controllable/non-MISO purchases made by Entergy.
 The key emissions factors, sources, and calculations that Entergy used to quantify the emissions associated with its non-controllable power purchases in the 2022 GHG inventory were checked.
-This source type comprised approximately 8.9% of the total Entergy 2022 GHG Assertion.
+This source type comprised approximately 9.4% of the total Entergy 2023 GHG Assertion.